beehive-lab/TornadoVM/assembly/src/docs/11_INSTALL_WITH_JDK8.md

 ### 3. Install CMAKE (if cmake < 3.6)

 ```
-$ cmake -version
+$ cmake --version
 ```

-**If the version of cmake is > 3.6 then skip the rest of this step and go to Step 5.**
+**If the version of cmake is > 3.6 then skip the rest of this step and go to Step 4.**
 Otherwise try to install cmake.

 For simplicity it might be easier to install cmake in your home directory.